Theatre Forum is now Performing Arts Forum

 Getting There

-By train: There are direct train services from Dublin (Hueston Station – change at Limerick Junction), Cork & Galway to Limerick: See Irish Rail for full details.
+By train: There are direct train services from Dublin (Heuston Station – change at Limerick Junction), Cork & Galway to Limerick: See Irish Rail for full details.

 Speakers & Panel Curator